YousefK14/Personal-Training-Form/README.md

 The form streamlines communication with potential clients, enabling the creation of tailored fitness programs.

+## Dependencies
+- **express**: A minimal and flexible Node.js web application framework.
+- **body-parser**: A middleware for parsing incoming request bodies.
+- **ejs**: A templating engine that allows you to generate HTML markup with plain JavaScript.

+## How to Run
+1. Install the dependencies: `npm install`
+2. Start the server: `npm start`
+3. Open your browser and navigate to `http://localhost:3000`.

 ## License
 This project is licensed under the MIT License.